TL;DR

 Act Now, Don't Delay: The single most important factor in securing affordable LCIIP cover is your age and health at the time of application.
 Every year you wait, the cost increases, and the risk of developing a health condition that makes cover more expensive or harder to obtain grows.

-Speak to an Independent Expert: This is not a DIY task.
-An independent financial adviser or specialist protection broker will conduct a thorough fact-find of your circumstances, recommend the right types and levels of cover, and search the entire market to find you the best solution.
+Speak to a regulated Expert: This is not a DIY task. a regulated financial adviser or specialist protection broker will conduct a thorough fact-find of your circumstances, recommend the right types and levels of cover, and search the available market to find you a suitable option for your circumstances.

 Be Meticulously Honest: When you apply, disclose everything.
 Your entire medical history, your lifestyle (smoking, drinking), everything.
 The temporary peace of mind from a cheaper premium isn't worth the devastation of a declined claim.